LambdaInnovation/AnnotationRegistry/doc/Document.md

 Setup
 ---
 In development environment, put the code files under src/main/java in your src/main/java folder or include them in your eclipse.
 To load the core plugin, put jar/AnnotationRegistry.jar into eclipse/mods.
+The mod that uses AnnotationRegistry does not need to be coremod.

 Basic usage
 ---